gtrixic/lets-meat-up/README.md

 ![](https://lh5.googleusercontent.com/ZpUddna-i1fgJNHNGG7IViZbk6zkE8ZNZDyzWF89U8V81X388lXnJ3-AnZ4DbuB9vslOhsj9Op1g9WIlUkYZA3BRCRAUnhaXl3l_vADB)

 **Home (Find new matches/Accept match requests Page)**

 After the user holding a user account successfully logs in to their account, they will be directed to this page where they can either find new people to match with or accept incoming match requests.

-Depending on which option they select, the user will be sent to either the Random User page or the Incoming Requests page through the use of Intent.
+Depending on which option they select, the user will be sent to either the Random User page or the View User Requests page through the use of Intent.

 “Pick User”, “Accept User”, “Profile Button” at the top left corner and “Help Button” at the top right corner are all ImageButtons.

 ![](https://lh3.googleusercontent.com/hE1ClkLa6VIvGM-hI-ZED_I-uBikSdYXbREVDYFVfDApb51sDd1Ff1QZ5_Coonn53QRVWA6tkJ6YCG9ehCQ15XnwbjtZ759UshN6svBD)

-**Random User (Find New Matches)**
+**Pick User (Find New Matches)**

 If the user holding a user account selects the &quot;Pick User&quot; Button, they will be directed to this page.

 Upon pressing &quot;Start&quot;, a match for the user will be generated based on the users&#39; code tags.
-When a match is found, the name, age, gender and sexual preference of the matched user will be displayed.
+When a match is found, the profile picture, name, age, gender and allergies of the matched user will be displayed.
 The user is then given the option to send a request or ignore the matched user.

 If the user selects &quot;Request&quot;, a pop-up will appear to alert the user that the request has been sent.
 The pop-up also allows the user to choose if they want to return to the home screen or continue searching for more matches.